mongodb/specifications/source/connection-string/connection-string-spec.rst

 Connection Options (optional)
 -----------------------------

 Any extra options to configure the MongoClient connection can be specified in the connection options part of the connection string.
-If provided, it is everything after the Host Information, optional auth database, and first question mark ("?") to the end of the string.
+If provided, it is everything after the Host Information (ending with "/"), optional auth database, and first question mark ("?") to the end of the string.
 Connection Options consist of an ordered list of Key Value Pairs that are delimited by an ampersand ("&").
 A delimiter of a semi colon (";") MAY also be supported for connection options for legacy reasons.

 Key Value Pair
 --------------